Djaahny/Garmin_Pypilot/readme.md

+<H1> This program is for the Garmin Qualix 7 watch to control a Pypilot Autopilot</H1>
+The watch app is done and compiles with ConncetIQ 5.1.0.
+It communicates with BLE to a paired phone, and from there to a flask serverside agent that helps redistribute data.
+The server-side is not written yet, but there is a small test server that can demo the watch app.
+Have fun - the server-side part to come.
+True Spagetticoding!

 The structure of the program should be as following.

 When stating - just stat by showing if the Pilot is on or off - if on show set course and course diff